 In the past few decades there has been a strenuous search for macroscopic coherence and phenomena related to Bose-Einstein condensation (BEC) in the solid state.
 The first realisation of a BEC in semiconductor microcavities~\cite{kasprzak06:nature} has inaugurated a new era in the study of strongly coupled light-matter systems.
-The growing interest in this field can be attributed to the unique properties of exciton polaritons in microcavities~\cite{weisbuch92}, the composite particles resulting from strong light-matter interactions.
-Properties of a polariton condensate~\cite{keeling_review07} differ from that of other known condensates, such as ultracold atomic BECs and superfluid $^4$He.
-In particular, polaritons have a short life time of the order of picoseconds, therefore needing continuous pumping to balance decay and reach a steady state regime.
+The growing interest in this field can be attributed to the unique properties of exciton-polaritons in microcavities~\cite{weisbuch92}, the composite particles resulting from strong light-matter coupling.
+The properties of a polariton condensate~\cite{keeling_review07} differ from those of other known condensates, such as ultracold atomic BECs and superfluid $^4$He.
+In particular, polaritons have a short lifetime of the order of picoseconds, therefore needing continuous pumping to balance decay and reach a steady state regime.
 Rather than a drawback, the intrinsic non-equilibrium nature enriches the features of polariton condensation, but at the same time poses fundamental questions about the robustness of the coherence phenomena to dissipation and non-equilibrium.
-Superfluid properties of non-equilibrium condensates in dissipative environment still need to be understood~\cite{keeling2009} and this letter provides a substantial advance in this direction, we investigate the hallmark of superfluidity, namely, vortices and metastable persistent flows.
+Superfluid properties of non-equilibrium condensates in dissipative environment still need to be understood~\cite{keeling2009}.
+In this work, to advance in this direction, we investigate the hallmark of superfluidity, namely, vortices and metastable persistent flows.